 Sculpted by Dallas Cole, the bas-relief was donated by the Downers Grove Friends of the Library in honor of librarian Frieda Humphris who worked at the Downers Grove Library from 1925 to 1972.
-A familiar sight in the former library building, it was refurbished, carefully removed, and transferred to its current location in the new building.
+This piece has been a familiar sight for many years at DGPL, originally displayed in the former library building.
+Since then, the piece has been refurbished, conserved, and transferred to its current location in the new building.